 I'll try to post a bit more too!
 And take more pictures.
 Looking through the pictures that we've taken recently, I just don't have enough showing how far Alan has come from a non-moving slug-like being to the small human that he is now!

 Lisa, Alan, and I flew to San Diego last week and will stay here at my sister's place through the new year.
 Last week we also decided to go up to Disneyland for three days (THREE DAYS!) to get a taste of the American Disneyland park.
 We had come here together before Alan was born a few years ago, but that was just for one day with a park hopper ticket, which didn't leave us enough time to really experience what both parks (Disneyland and California Adventure) had to offer.
-So this time we booked the Grand Californian Hotel for two nights.
+So this time we booked the Grand Californian Hotel

 The hotel was quite nice, a very large room, and had two queen sized beds.
 On our first night there, Alan (for the first time ever) got a bad fever, so we had a real tough time.
 After a bunch of calls to the front desk, who were super helpful, they were able to provide us with disposable thermometers, baby advil, additional towels, and some bags for ice.
 This was all between 2am and 4am, and the Disney staff was really great.
 Of course, since Alan got sick, that eventually got passed on to me, and I am now feeling terrible, but I guess you have to expect that when you have kids.